-Key Products and Societal Value / Potential Negative Management Approach Services Contribution to UN SDGs Impact of Contribution to Negative Impact Development of Real Estates SDG 8: Decent Work and Economic Growth SGD 11: Sustainability Cities and Communities ✓ Lack of available job opportunities offered to the vulnerable sector like elderly people. ✓ Decreasing agricultural land area because of the infrastructure and building new cities. - Development of projects that are not purely residential in nature, but also have commercial components which would allow buyers to establish their own businesses, while remaining close to their residences. - Developments are limited to those areas that have been classified by the LGUs as no longer for agricultural use.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Development of Real Estates SGD 11: Sustainability Cities and Communities Lack of available job opportunities offered to the vulnerable sector like elderly person.
+Decreasing agricultural land area because of the infrastructure and building new cities.
+Development of projects that are not purely residential in nature, but also have commercial components which would allow buyers to establish their own businesses, while remaining close to their residences.
+Developments are limited to those areas that have been classified by the LGUs as no longer for agricultural use.
 At the same time, the Company ensures compliance with the necessary permits required by the Department of Agriculture prior to development of properties.

-^{} None/Not Applicable is not an acceptable answer.
+None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.